 In times of economic uncertainty, consumers are seeking more affordable options, making second-hand and refurbished products an attractive alternative.

-3. Shift in Consumer Attitudes:
+3. Change in Consumer Attitudes:

-4. Technological Advancements:
+4. Technological Advances:

 Advanced e-commerce platforms and authentication technologies have made it easier and safer to buy and sell second-hand items online.